Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

 A permanent record of each student’s accumulated courses, attempted credits, grades earned and address information is maintained by the Office of the Registrar.

-Official transcripts are normally issued to educational institutions, potential employers and students upon request.
+Official transcripts are normally issued to educational institutions, potential employers, and students upon request.
 The student is responsible for any cost associated with this service.
 Transcripts issued to the student are unofficial.
-Transcripts may be ordered online, by mail, fax, or in person.
-When ordering transcripts by mail or fax from the Office of the Registrar, the following information must be included in the written request:

 If you have applied to graduate and wish to have your certificate, diploma or degree noted on the issued transcript, indicate that your transcript is to be held until the graduation notation has been recorded.

 The personal information that students provide when applying for Mount Royal programs and courses is collected under the Post-Secondary Learning Act (s.
 65) and the Freedom of Information and Protection of Privacy Act (s.
 33 a & c).
 Personal information is protected by Alberta’s Freedom of Information and Protection of Privacy Act and can be reviewed on request.

 Only a student’s name, whether or not s/he is registered and the credential awarded (i.e., degree, applied degree, diploma, certificate, etc.) are defined as the student’s public record.
 All other information is considered confidential and will be used and disclosed in accordance with privacy legislation.
 Information pertaining to a minor who is registered at Mount Royal will only be used and disclosed in accordance with privacy legislation.
 All third-party inquiries should contact the Office of the Registrar to obtain a Release of Information form.

 If you have any questions about the collection or use of this information, please contact the Office of the Registrar at 403.440.3435.